watsbeat/name-changing-society/README.md

 4. GET `v1/names` - Get list of names available within the next 28 days (unauthenticated access allowed).

 5. GET `v1/users/:id` - Get user's current name.
 6. POST `v1/users/:id` - Create a new name for user that they haven't held in the past, and no other citizen currently holds.
+If attempting to create a new name on the same day as a current name is held from, it will overwrite that name.
 7. GET `v1/users/:user_id/history` - Get user's historical names, including their current one (for a comprehesive history).

+## Know Bugs 🐞

+- Users should be required to submit their current name at sign up/registration.
+Currently, if you create a new user then login, you won't see anything returned for name history or current name.

+- Authentication strategy (local) is not optimal.

+- The frontend should have popup dialogs for error messages from the API, e.g. "name must be unique."
+Currently, the errors only appear in the console or the network tab.

 ## Considerations